from __future__ import annotations

 for screen in self.screens:

-if screen not in screens:
+if screen not in new_screens:

-self.screens = screens
+self.screens = new_screens

 def paint_screen(self, screen: Screen, image_path: str, mode: str | None = None) -> None: